Gradient-Free Score-Based Sampling Methods with Ensembles: Experiments

 \subsection{High-dimensional Problems}

 For this example, we aim to estimate a permeability field, $a(\vec{x})$, that leads to an observed pressure field, $P(\vec{x})$, in a porous medium resulting from a scalar field of fluid sources or sinks, $f(\vec{x})$.
-This system is governed by a partial differential equation (PDE) involving spatial gradients of $a(\vec{x})$ and $P(\vec{x})$ (see Appendix~\ref{appendix_darcy_flow}).
-In this simplified experiment, we start with dense, noisy observations of $P(\vec{x})$ and assume that $f(\vec{x})$ is known.
-The inverse problem becomes estimating $a(\vec{x})$ such that the force balance described by the PDE in Appendix~\ref{appendix_darcy_flow} is satisfied.
-This formulation allows for straightforward comparison with MCMC methods that leverage gradient information without having to backpropagate through a numerical solver.
-We model $a(\vec{x})$ as a linear combination of two-dimensional B-splines such that $a(\vec{x}) = \vec{G}(\vec{x})\vec{m}$, where $\vec{G}(\vec{x})$ is the spline matrix and $\vec{m} \in \mathbb{R}^{100}$ (Appendix~\ref{appendix_darcy_flow}).
+This system is governed by the following PDE for the pressure field $P(\vec{x})$ following the derivation of Darcy flow (e.g., \cite{garbuno2020interacting}):

+where $\mathcal{D}$ represents the interior of the modeling domain and $\partial \mathcal{D}$ represents the boundary.
+We prescribe $\mathcal{D}$ to span the domain $[0, 1]^2$ and assume that all fields have normalized units.
+We solve the above equations for a unit square mesh with Dirichlet boundary conditions using \texttt{firedrake} \cite{FiredrakeUserManual}.
+The ground truth $a(\vec{x})$ is modeled as $a(\vec{x}) = a_0 e^{\theta(\vec{x})}$, where $a_0 = 0.6$ and $\theta(\vec{x})$ is a random Gaussian field with a length scale of 0.15.
+The simulated fields are shown in Figure \ref{fig_pressure_fields}.

+The inverse problem aims to recover $\theta(\vec{x})$, which ensures that $a(\vec{x})$ is strictly positive.
+We simplify the problem by assuming that both $f(\vec{x})$ and $P(\vec{x})$ are known, where the former is prescribed and the latter is computed with \texttt{firedrake} as stated above.
+The forward problem then becomes taking $a(\vec{x})$ as input into Equation~\eqref{darcy_pde} and computing the residual force balance, i.e.:

+In other words, we aim to estimate the permeability field that minimizes the force balance residual for an observed pressure field, which is a strategy widely used in physics-informed machine learning \cite{raissi2019physics}.
+This approach removes the need for backpropagating through a numerical solver and facilitates comparison of our approach with methods that require gradients through the log posterior of $\theta(\vec{x})$.
+Each spatial field is resampled to a $100 \times 100$ square grid such that the gradients in Equation~\eqref{darcy_pde} can be evaluated with finite differences.